 November might not be the most obvious time for an English country break, but I love the combination of autumn leaves, misty mornings and evenings by the fire.
 Despite over 30 years living in the UK there are still big chunks of the country I haven’t gotten around to visiting yet, and the Peak District is one.
 So it was time to put that right, and we couldn’t have chosen a better spot than Douglas’s Barn – one of two holiday cottages attached to a Derbyshire village farm.
 Originally an 18th century cowshed, owners John and Marion converted it from a decrepit wreck to a luxurious holiday cottage 15 years ago.
 Since then they’ve won a host of awards – and it’s easy to see why.
 They describe their style as ‘unflashy luxury’ which is the perfect description.
 Everything is the highest quality – from the White Company bed linen to the Dualit toaster.
 But it’s also comfortable and cosy, the kind of place where you can’t help relaxing.

-The cottages are located in the village of Parwich, to the south of the Peak District National Park.
-You’re only an hour and a half from Manchester, but it feels like a million miles from anywhere.
-We arrived in the dark in thick fog so had no idea where we were, but woke up to find ourselves amongst beautiful countryside where the only neighbours we heard were the birds in the garden.
-The chilly November weather made it hard to drag ourselves away from the fire in the cottage, but when you do there are plenty of places to visit in the area.
-There’s a huge amount of information in the cottage, with a folder full of local walks as well as maps, leaflets and guidebooks.
-It’s a great area for walking, with the Tissington Trail and High Peak routes running near the cottage.
+The cottages are located in the village of Parwich, south of the Peak District National Park.
+You’re only 90 minutes from Manchester, but feel a million miles from anywhere.
+We arrived at night in thick fog so had no idea where we were, but woke up to find ourselves amongst beautiful countryside where the only neighbours we heard were the birds.
+The chilly November weather made it hard to drag ourselves away from the fire, but when you do there are plenty of places to visit in the area.
+There’s a huge amount of information in the cottage, with local walks, maps, leaflets and guidebooks.
+It’s a great area for walking, with the Tissington Trail and High Peak routes nearby.
 There are also lots of other things to do (involving various levels of energy) – cross the stepping stones at Dovedale, visit the country houses at Chatsworth and Haddon Hall, sail on the Carsington Water reservoir or just eat and drink your way around the local pubs.

 Of the two barns, Tom’s Barn is more country cottage style, with a wood burner and two-seater bath.
 Whereas Douglas’s Barn is more contemporary with little touches of Africa creeping into the decor – a nod to Marion’s father Douglas who worked in Africa and lived here when it was first converted.
 It’s cleverly designed to make the most of the space and incorporates the quirky angles and features of the original barn.
 The ground floor is made up of a big open plan room, with a kitchen and dining area on one side and a lounge with a sofa and armchair set around the fire on the other.
 A spiral staircase in the corner of the room takes you up to the bedroom and bathroom on the first floor.
 The bedroom has an incredibly comfy king-sized bed (a combination of that and how quiet it was meant we slept for 11 hours one night!) and the en suite comes with a whirlpool bath and shower, plus all the extras like toiletries and cosy bathrobes.